Student Mobility for Studies (SMS) - Outgoing

 United Kingdom

 Within the framework of the newly concluded student exchange agreements, students at the University of Freiburg can continue to study abroad in the UK without having to pay tuition fees there.
 The UK does not participate in Erasmus+ and is therefore no longer an Erasmus+ programme country but instead an (international) partner country.
-The University of Freiburg can fund a certain proportion of international mobilities through Erasmus+ and will thus continue to support exchanges with the UK for the academic years 2023/24 and 2024/25.
+The University of Freiburg can fund a certain proportion of international mobilities through Erasmus+ and will thus continue to support exchanges with the UK.

 For stays of up to six months, a visa for the UK is typically not required for EU citizens.
-Since 1 January 2021, stays of six months or longer require a fee-based visa.
+Stays of six months or longer require a fee-based visa.
 Additional fees in the form of an Immigration Health Surcharge and the need to prove advanced language proficiency through language tests such as IELTS or TOEFL may also arise.

 For more information, please visit the pages of the UK government.